ProteusMRIgHIFU/BabelBrain/README.md

 A new application ready to use will be created at `BabelBrain/BabelBrain/dist/`

 # Version log
+-0.4.1 -  Sep 15th, 2024
+- **Fix** : Correcting Mechanical Index (MI) report in Step 3.
+We identified that a wrong mask was used to find the highest value of pressure used to report the MI.
+This error was only applicable to the MI.
+The fix now uses the same location as used for maximal intensity Isppa.
+Results from studies using versions of BabelBrain prior to 0.4.1 can retrospectively calculate the correct MI using the formula `MI=SQRT(Selected_Isppa * 1e4 * 2 * 1041 * 1562)/1e6/SQRT(Frequency_MHz)`, where `Selected_Isppa` is the intensity in W/cm2 as used in Step 3 and `Frequency_MHz` is the selected frequency in MHz.
 - 0.4.0-1 - Sep 10th, 2024
   - **Fix**: Filter for voxelization on CONDA reenabled.
   - 0.4.0 - Sep 7th, 2024